openalloc/SwiftTabler/README.md

 ## Table Footer

-Optionally display a table footer, similarly to specifying a table header:
+Optionally display a table footer, similar to how you would specify a table header:

 ```swift
 var body: some View {